Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement about the value chain activities is CORRECT?

 - [ ] Practices are considered a value chain activity.
-- [ ] Continual improvement is considered a value chain activity.
+- [ ] Continual Improvement is considered a value chain activity.
 - [x] Service value chain activities receive and provide triggers for further actions to be taken.
 - [ ] Activities within a service value chain operate independently from each other.